-The Manager applies a disciplined approach to the ongoing identification, monitoring and management of modern slavery risk to ensure the effectiveness of its actions.
+As Manager, Morrison & Co seeks to ensure a disciplined approach to the ongoing identification, monitoring and management of modern slavery risk to ensure the effectiveness of its actions.
+The use of independent databases has allowed us to enhance our understanding of the likelihood of modern slavery occurring within UTA's operations and portfolio companies up to ten tiers in to the supply chain.

-To date, the Manager has not identified any actual or potential cases of modern slavery within the UTA supply chain.
+To date, Morrison & Co has not identified any actual or potential cases of modern slavery within the UTA supply chain.
 However, as is typical of most large investment organisations with a global footprint, UTA's global supply chain (including its portfolio companies) is complex.

-It is acknowledged that the identification of modern slavery risk will require ongoing focus and attention.
-Regular engagement by the Manager with each of the portfolio entities on their approach to modern slavery risk management will help ensure we are across any potential red flags or incidents if they occur.
+We acknowledge that the identification of modern slavery risk will require ongoing focus and attention.
+Regular engagement by Morrison & Co with each of the portfolio companies on their approach to modern slavery risk management will help ensure we identify potential red flags or incidents if they occur.
+Acknowledging that the risk of modern slavery is higher in the indirect supply chain, we will be encouraging UTA's portfolio companies to map their extended supply chains and develop a systematic approach to risk assessment, engagement and management.

 In the event that an actual or potential incident of modern slavery is identified within UTA's supply chain, it would be treated in a similar manner to a material environmental or a health and safety incident: namely, key stakeholders would be notified, remedial measures implemented (subject to UTA's level of control) and the incident response tracked to closure.
 Any modern slavery incidents that are identified would be recorded in UTA's incident register.
-UOA has not formalised a remediation policy for modern slavery incidents at present.
+UoA has not formalised a remediation policy for modern slavery incidents at present.